jonathancraddock/mootparadox_grav/pages/02.hiking/helvellyn-and-the-grisedale-horseshoe/default.md

 ![cofa-pike](cofa-pike.jpg "cofa-pike")
 *Looking back towards Cofa Pike, on path to St Sunday Crag.*

-On the left, above, is the view back to Cofa Pike, and on the right is a wider view towards Fairfield.
+Above is the view back to Cofa Pik, Fairfield is in the background.

 ### Birks and Arniston Crag

 I'm sure some would agree it's good to see the Lakeland fells at all different times of day.
 I experienced Birks at dusk, and Arniston Crag in darkness.
 Seeing the lights around Ullswater was interesting, but apart from this, the views were limited.
 No photos unfortunately as the compact camera I was carrying is not good in low light.

-Arniston Crag looked like the more interesting of the two; good spot for a picnic and some amateur bouldering!
-Birks would probably have had some decent views, but not sure I'd go out of my way to visit it again, except en route to loftier fells.
+Arniston Crag looked like the more interesting of the two; good spot for a picnic and perhaps some amateur bouldering!
+Birks would probably have had some decent views, but personally I'd probably like to combine it with some loftier fells.

 ### Summary